13 Amazing Things To Do In Zermatt, Switzerland (That Aren’t Skiing)

 What is the closest airport to Zermatt?

 The closest airport to Zermatt is Sion (75km).
-However, there are not always direct flights flying into Sion and they can be more expensive due to it being a smaller airport.
-The nearest airport to Zermatt is Geneva (244 kilometres) however, flights can be expensive during peak season.
-Zurich airport (248 kilometres) is the next closest which can be cheaper to fly into during peak times.
+However, there are not always direct flights flying into Sion, and they can be more expensive due to it being a smaller airport.
+The nearest airport to Zermatt is Geneva (244 kilometres); however, flights can be expensive during peak season.
+Zurich airport (248 kilometres) is the next closest, which can be cheaper to fly into during peak times.
 Both airports are well connected to the Swiss rail network.

 How to get from the airport to Zermatt

-Zermatt is a car-free town, so, you have to get a train into the Swiss town.
-The train station is conveniently located in the centre of Zermatt town.
-Trains run from most Swiss cities either directly or with 1 change.
-If you are visiting Zermatt as part of a larger trip through Switzerland and have a hire can then you can also get a shuttle train into the town from one of the nearby Swiss towns.
-The train journeys through the Swiss Alps Zermatt are also incredibly beautiful.
+If you are visiting Zermatt as part of a larger trip through Switzerland and have hired a car, then you can also get a shuttle train into the town from one of the nearby Swiss towns.
+The train journeys through the Swiss Alps to Zermatt are also incredibly beautiful.
 You can read all about how to get to Zermatt in our post here.

-Zermatt’s top things to do
+Our top 13 things to do in Zermatt

 For such a small town, Zermatt has so much to see and do.
 Whether you’re a skier or not.
 So if you’re wondering ‘what can non skiers do in Zermatt?’
 Don’t worry – there’s plenty!
 Let’s dive into all of the best things to do in Zermatt!